 “It is an honor for me to present proclamations and medals to the hard working and determined young men who have shown that commitment and perseverance lead to success” said Supervisor Bill Reilich.
-“At Wednesday evening’s Town Board meeting, I had the privilege of presenting a proclamation and medal to Kent Johnson who has recently achieved the rank of Eagle Scout in Troop Number 278.
-Kent attained the rank of Eagle Scout through his efforts in building and installing three flower beds at the Gardens at Town Center Apartments in Greece.
-The first flower bed surrounds the flagpole at the entrance and the other two are located behind the building.
-Thank you for your dedication to a project that will enhance the quality of life for residents at the Gardens at Town Center Apartments!”
+“At Tuesday evening’s Town Board meeting, I had the privilege of presenting a proclamation and medal to Dylan Austin who has recently achieved the rank of Eagle Scout in Troop Number 195.
+Dylan attained the rank of Eagle Scout through his efforts in cleaning up and landscaping an area of Holy Sepulchre Cemetery.
+Thank you for honoring those who have passed by helping to keep our cemeteries beautiful!”

 The Boy Scouts of America, one of the United States largest youth organizations, is dedicated to promoting self-reliance, courage, and patriotism among young men.
 The Eagle Scout Award is attained after countless hours of hard work, sacrifice, and dedication to the scouting creed.
 For more information on the Boy Scouts of America, please visit their webpage www.scouting.org.

 Supervisor Bill Reilich, along with Town of Greece Receiver of Taxes Andrew Conlon and the Greece Town Board, yesterday hosted another free Shredding Event for residents.
 A Shredding Event was held earlier this year in May and was such a huge success that Supervisor Reilich decided to organize another event for residents.